sqlxpert/backup-events-aws/README.md

       Tips: Change "Read-only" to `true` to see more events.
 Select the gear icon at the right to add the "Error code" column.

-14. Delete the EFS file system and all of its AWS Backup backups (or let the backups expire, at a small cost).
+14. Delete the EFS file system and all of its AWS&nbsp;Backup backups (or let the backups expire, at a small cost).

     - You will not be able to fully delete a Backup Events CloudFormation stack as long as backups remain in the stack's sample vault.
 This